Custom Sword Maker is a skilled, all-around craftsman (blacksmith, woodworker, leatherworker) who makes swords and other types of weapons.

 Step 3: Finding a proper steel

 The intended purpose is very critical at this point.
 Blades can be made from spring steel, which can be found on a junkyard, or they can be made of much better types of steel.
-Most popular are Damascus steel, alloy special steel, high-carbon steel and a few other harder types of steel.
+Most popular are Damascus steel, alloy special steel, high-carbon steel, and a few other harder types of steel.

 Step 4: Collecting measures

 This step includes every part of a sword, not just the blade.
-If you want a custom-made sword, you need to provide details for handle, crossguard, pommel, shoulder, and point as well.
+If you want a custom-made sword, you need to provide details for the handle, crossguard, pommel, shoulder, and point as well.